dteodore/EmotionArcs/Lexicons/README.md

   }
   ```

-2. Lexicon for 8 emotions (anger, fear, joy, sadness, and 4 more) and 2 sentiments (positive and negative).\
+2. Lexicon for 8 emotions (anger, fear, joy, sadness, and 4 more) and 2 sentiments (negative and positive).\
   The NRC [Word-Emotion Association Lexicon (EmoLex)](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) lexicon.\
   Please see the terms of use at the bottom of the linked page.\
   Cite the following work if you use these lexicons:\